Taste the real Alphono Mango SHOP NOW

 Ratna is a hybrid variant made from the Alphonso and Neelam aam.

-Ratna aam is of Indian origin and grown in Maharashtra and some parts of Karnataka.
+Ratna Aam is of Indian origin and is grown in Maharashtra and some parts of Karnataka.

 It is among the highest-yielding amba varieties cultivated in the Maharashtra Konkan belt.